-The Coffee Taster’s Flavor Wheel is a suggested table of descriptive vocabulary systems (Sensory Lexicon) compiled and analyzed by WRC – World Coffee Research (World Coffee Research Organization). tastes, explicitly requesting a specific flavor structure in the coffee
+The Coffee Taster’s Flavor Wheel is a suggested table of descriptive vocabulary systems (Sensory Lexicon) compiled and analyzed by WRC – World Coffee Research (World Coffee Research Organization).
+Tastes, explicitly requesting a specific flavor structure in the coffee

 Tastes accurately call for any flavor structure in the coffee.
 It’s easy to figure out what kind of coffee flavor it is with the Coffee Taster’s Flavor Wheel, just like it’s easy to figure out what kind of meal it is if you close your eyes and try it.

 For example, when you eat fish, you’ll know you’re eating fish, and when you eat meat, you’ll know you’re eating meat.
-When you reach a higher level, you can only taste fish and meat to determine their flavor.
+You can only taste fish and meat to determine their flavor when you reach a higher level.

-For example, when you eat fish, you’ll know it’s fish, and when you eat meat, you’ll know it’s flesh.
-When you reach a higher level, though, you can only taste fish and meat to determine the tastes they have.
-There is no need to examine the coffee taster’s flavor wheel if you detect the essential flavors of coffee, such as bitter, sweet, and sour.
-The coffee taster’s flavor wheel, on the other hand, is required to precisely distinguish and analyze the millions of flavor structures inherent in coffee.
+On the other hand, the coffee taster’s flavor wheel is required to precisely distinguish and analyze the millions of flavor structures inherent in coffee.
 This breakdown will help you define and describe the most common tastes clearly and concisely.
-When the same coffee type is cultivated in different places with varied weather, it produces distinct flavors; additionally, roasting produces a more complex flavor combination.
+When the same coffee type is cultivated in different places with varied weather, it produces distinct flavors; roasting produces a more complex flavor combination.

 Original of coffees taster’s flavors wheel?
 How to determine the taste of coffee?

-Enzymatic, sugar browning and dry distillation are the three main aspects of aroma.
+Enzymatic, sugar browning, and dry distillation are the three main aspects of aroma.
 The coffee will have varied significant flavors depending on the degree of roasting.
-The coffee flavor is described as “sour, sweet, salty, and bitter,” based on four essential ingredients.
+The coffee flavor is “sour, sweet, salty, and bitter,” based on four essential ingredients.